-Thrush is the common name for a yeast infection caused by an overgrowth of Candida albican (Candida), a type of fungus.
+Thrush is the common name for a yeast infection caused by an overgrowth of Candida albicans (Candida), a type of fungus.
 Candida is normally kept in check by friendly bacteria in our bodies.
 A baby can get thrush inside his mouth (seen as white patches that don’t wipe away) or in his nappy area (an inflamed nappy rash) and it is thought that sometimes a breastfeeding mother can get thrush on her nipples causing pain and soreness.
 The symptoms of thrush on nipples are similar to the symptoms experienced with a bacterial infection of the nipple or when a baby is not not attached to the breast (latched) correctly.
-This can make diagnosis very difficult and there is controversy over whether the condition exists.123
+This can make diagnosis very difficult and there is controversy over whether the condition exists.1234

 This article